iampatrickbrinksma/SFS-LongTermOptimization/README.md

 # Long Term Optimization for Salesforce Field Service

 This project is an example how to run Salesforce Field Service Optimization for a longer period than the 21 days that is supported out of the box.
 It chains Optimization Requests enabling a longer period to be optimized.
+The result can of course be different compared to running optimization in a single request for a long period, but that's not possible today.

 # How To Use